Curated for you from our seasonal produce range

 Cucumber πŸ₯’

-Avoid these ones drying out in the crisper by storing in a cloth wrap or compostable /re-useable bag.
+Avoid cucumbers drying out in the crisper by storing in a cloth wrap or compostable /re-useable bag.

 Eggplant πŸ†

-In the crisper for these, you can wrap them or store in a bag to reduce dryness on the skin.
+In the crisper for eggplant, you can wrap them or store in a bag to reduce dryness on the skin.

 Garlic πŸ§„

-Store in the pantry in a dark, cool, dry place
+Store garlic in the pantry in a dark, cool, dry place

 Ginger